The Problem With the ‘New Year, New You’ Mindset

-Although the holidays are a time of joy and gratitude, the last days of the year are often filled with forward thinking, our faces to the horizon, looking for ways to make the following year even better.
+Although the holidays are a time of joy and gratitude, we often fill the last days of the year with forward thinking, our faces to the horizon, looking for ways to make the following year even better.
 Phrases like “clean slate” and “starting over” saturate our newsfeeds, along with articles filled with a laundry list of life hacks for self-improvement.
 And although I love the hopeful eye with which many gaze, I have to admit that I have a problem with the “new year, new you” mentality.

 I understand it’s meant to inspire, reframing the stroke of midnight as the gift of a fresh start.
 If we fell short of who we wanted to be this year, we can always try again next year.
 New year, new you!

 But is that really what we want?